Nozbe/NoOffice.org/_book/friday.md

 ---
 part: one
-title: "Don't do work on Fridays"
+title: Don't do work on Fridays
 subtitle: "Introduce 'Mighty Fridays' with regular reviews and focus on personal development."
 ---